epigen/cemm.slurm.sm/README.md

 3. use ```sbatch snakejob_conductor.sh``` to submit the conductor job
 4. watch the queue and/or check the .out/.err files for progress

+# Logs
+- stderr files contain all Snakemake-related logs and error messages passed from e.g., executed scripts.
+- stdout files contain all output from the executed steps e.g., print within scripts.

 # MedUni HPC cluster